mukulsarswat/DSA-CPP/1.3.Basic Maths/1.3.4.GCD_OR_HCF/README.md

-Absolutely, Mukul!
-Here's a README file styled exactly like your example, but focused on computing the GCD (Greatest Common Divisor) or HCF (Highest Common Factor):

----

 ## Problem Statement
 Write a program to find the GCD (Greatest Common Divisor) or HCF (Highest Common Factor) of two numbers.